-The American Veterinary Medical Association shares some guidance on keeping pets safe and healthy this holiday season.
+The American Veterinary Medical Association shared some guidance on keeping pets safe and healthy this holiday season.
 It will take cooperation from everyone in the family, so be sure your relatives agree to the house rules when it comes to feeding your pets.
 (That means no slipping the pup a turkey leg under the table, dad!)

 1. Skip the turkey and trimmings